kattlo/kattlo-cli/README.md

 ## Examples

-Set the directory with migrations:
+Set the directory with migrations using the `--directory` option:
 ```bash
 kattlo \
   --config-file='examples/.kattlo.yaml' \